UXlySoftware/webhook-sinker/README.md

 Checkout the [1Shot Docs](https://docs.1shotapi.com/transactions.html#webhooks) for more details on webhooks and also the official [1Shot Python sdk](https://pypi.org/project/uxly-1shot-client/).

+> [!IMPORTANT]
+> Be sure to go to the [Escrow Wallets](https://app.1shotapi.com/escrow-wallets) tab in 1Shot API and create an escrow wallet for Sepolia Network and fund it with some testnet funds (try using Google's [Sepolia Testnet Faucet](https://cloud.google.com/application/web3/faucet/ethereum/sepolia)).

 ## 1. Ngrok Setup

 First, make a free account at [ngrok.com](https://ngrok.com) and grab your auth token from the [ngrok dashboard](https://dashboard.ngrok.com/endpoints) and input it in the [`docker-compose.env`](./docker-compose.env) for the `NGROK_AUTHTOKEN` variable.